Spiritual Highlights of France Tour 2020

 Yes.
-The tour begins at 8:30 am in front of Chartres Cathedral on the morning of Tuesday, June 2 when we meet for 9:00 am Mass.
-The tour will end at 4:00 pm at the Paris Charles de Gaulle Airport (CDG) on Friday, June 11.
+The tour begins at 8:30 am in front of Chartres Cathedral on the morning of Tuesday, June 2.
+The tour will end at 8:00 am at Pau Pyrénées Airport on the morning of Thursday, June 11.
 Please note: you are responsible for booking your own hotels outside of the tour and these are extra cost to you.
-The nights are June 1 (in Chartres, we recommend the Hôtellerie Saint Yves) and June 11, if you choose not to fly out that night (we recommend the Holiday Inn Express Paris – CDG Airport).
 Please contact OC-Travel for details.

-Day 1 – Tuesday, June 2: Chartres, Orléans, Tours, Fontgombault
+Day 1 – Tuesday, June 2: Chartres, Tours, Fontgombault

 Day 2 – Wednesday, June 3: Fontgombault

 Today we bask in the peaceful monastic setting, taking full advantage to rest and relax.
 We will have the opportunity to pray the Divine Office with the monks in their chapel as well as to participate in their Conventual Mass.
 Experience life in a monastery.
-Male guests will stay within the monastic enclosure, eating lunch in the cloister and praying with the monks.
-Female guests will stay in neighboring cottages on the property (each equipped with a kitchen), visiting the monastic chapel for Mass and the public hours of the Divine Office.
+Male guests will have a rage glimpse into the monastic enclosure, visiting the cloister and observing the daily life of the monks.
+Female guests may enter the monastic chapel for Mass and the public hours of the Divine Office.
 Lunch.
-Both male and female guests will participate in the joy of “manual labor” activities in the afternoon, sometimes followed by a light snack.
-Time to pray with the monks and explore the outside monastery gardens and three gifts shops.
+Both male and female guests will participate in the unique experience of “manual labor” activities in the afternoon, followed by a light snack provided by the monks.
+Don’t forget to visit the three gifts shops.
 Overnight in Fontgombault.

 Day 3 – Thursday, June 4: Fontgombault

 Continue the experience of the life of a monk from the inside.
-Opportunity to participate in Mass after dawn in the monastery chapel.
+Pray with the monks and explore the outside monastery gardens.
 Hear the Gregorian chants of the Roman Church.
-Catch a glimpse of how and where the monks live and pray.
-Lunch.
-Afternoon is open for free time, prayer and rest.
-Participation in “manual labor.”
+Catch a rare glimpse of how and where the monks live and pray.
+After lunch, participation in “manual labor.”
+Afternoon is open for prayer, rest and hiking.
 Take advantage of the opportunity to walk to the nearby caves across the river where the first monks lived 1,000 years ago.
 Overnight in Fontgombault.

-Day 4 – Friday, June 5: Fontgombault, Nevers, Paray-le-Monial
+Day 4 – Friday, June 5: Fontgombault, Saint-Pierre-de-Clairac

 Your deposit of $1,000 USD is due at time of registration.